google/fhir-app-examples/README.md

     username and password used for the user are from the [env file](https://github.com/google/fhir-gateway/blob/main/docker/keycloak/.env).

-3. Start the FHIR Access Proxy.
+3. Start the FHIR Info Gateway.
 From the fhir-gateway directory, run:

     ```shell
     docker run --rm --network host \